ourcade/ecs-dependency-injection/readme.md

 - Phaser 3
 - Pixi
+- Kontra
 - React
 - Three

 ## Getting Started

-This project uses Vite.js and has 4 entry points.
+This project uses Vite.js and has 5 entry points.
 The main one (index.html) is for Phaser 3 then each additional framework has its own HTML page.

 Clone the repository and run: